DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 cyber-safety demonstrates that platforms such as Facebook and Divas Chat are significant elements of the media ecology in remote communities, and are as important as infrastructure.
-Although corporate platforms can behave in the public interest, whether and how they are able respond to the particular dynamics of remote communities when problems arise is a more complex question, and one that requires further research.[^97]
+Although corporate platforms can behave in the public interest, whether and how they are able to respond to the particular dynamics of remote communities when problems arise is a more complex question, and one that requires further research.[^97]